Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Introduction

 \begin{corollary}[informal] Let $\beta<1/3$ be a constant.
 Assuming the existence of $\beta n$-secure SRDS: \begin{enumerate}[leftmargin=*] \item {\bf Broadcast}: There exists a $\beta n$-resilient 1-bit broadcast protocol such that $\ell$ protocol executions (potentially with different senders) require $\ell\cdot\polylog(n)\cdot\poly(\secParam)$ bits of communication per party. \item {\bf MPC}: Assuming fully homomorphic encryption, a function $f:(\zo^\inputlen)^n\to\zo^\outputlen$ can be securely computed with guaranteed output delivery tolerating a static, malicious $\beta n$-adversary, such that the total communication complexity (of all parties) is $n\cdot\polylog(n)\cdot\poly(\secParam)\cdot(\inputlen+\outputlen)$ bits. \end{enumerate} \end{corollary}

 One remark regarding the corruption model is in place.
-In this work we consider \emph{static} adversaries that choose the set of corrupted parties before the beginning of the protocol.
+In this work, we consider \emph{static} adversaries that choose the set of corrupted parties before the beginning of the protocol.
 As mentioned above, our constructions are based on some form of trusted setup, which, as we prove below, is necessary.
-We emphasize that (as standard) we avoid trivialized settings, \eg where the trusted setup determines a $\polylog(n)$-degree communication tree for achieving \emph{full} agreement, by considering the adversarial model where the adversary can corrupt the parties adaptively during the setup phase \emph{given} the setup information of the corrupted parties and any public setup information.
-During the online phase the adversary is static and cannot corrupt additional parties.
+We emphasize that (as standard) we avoid trivialized settings, \eg where the trusted setup determines a $\polylog(n)$-degree communication tree for achieving \emph{full} agreement,\footnote{If the communication tree is sampled \emph{after} the corruptions have been fixed and is given to the parties as setup, then with overwhelming probability all nodes are \emph{good} (i.e., with more than two-thirds honest majority in the parties assigned).
+This ensures that the path from all leaf nodes to the root only contains good nodes and hence all parties can communicate with the committee assigned to the root node without disruptions to reach full agreement.} by considering the adversarial model where the adversary can corrupt the parties adaptively during the setup phase \emph{given} the setup information of the corrupted parties and any public setup information.
+During the online phase, the adversary is static and cannot corrupt additional parties.

 \paragraph{Constructing SRDS.} We present two constructions of SRDS, offering a tradeoff between setup assumptions and cryptographic assumptions.